Home - Salad - Tahini Caesar Salad with Olive Oil Breadcrumbs

 This post may contain affiliate links.
 Please read my disclosure policy.

 Do you love the lemony tang of tahini sauce and the delicious crunchy texture of a good homemade crouton?
+This tahini caesar salad is for you!

-The dressing relies on naturally creamy tahini to bind it together — there’s no eggs, mayo or anchovies in this vegetarian remake of the classic caesar dressing.
+The dressing relies on creamy tahini to bind it together — there’s no eggs, mayo or anchovies in this vegetarian remake of the classic caesar dressing.

 • Tahini